apollosbangalu/bundesliga-coach-rag-chatbot/README.md

-# Bundesliga Coach RAG System
+# Context Retrieval Script for Germany's 1.
+Bundesliga Coach RAG-Chatbot

 A Python script for information retrieval in a RAG (Retrieval-Augmented Generation) chatbot about football club coaches in Germany's 1.
 Bundesliga.
 This is a coding challenge developed by PANTOPIX.
 The coding challenge document "Coding Challenge - KE.pdf" is in the repository folder "coding challenge document"